areebaqamar021/react-and-Nest-JS-projects/recruitment-metrics/README.md

 ## Overview

 The Recruitment Metrics Dashboard is a ReactJS-based web application designed to track and analyze key recruitment metrics such as time to hire, source of hire, gender ratio, offer acceptance ratio, and candidate withdrawal rate.
-The application integrates with Firebase for data storage and retrieval and uses various charting libraries for data visualization.
+The application integrates with an external API for data retrieval and uses various charting libraries for data visualization.

 ## Features

 - **Time to Hire Analysis**: Line chart showing the trend of time to hire over different periods.
 - **Source of Hire Analysis**: Pie chart illustrating the percentage contribution of various sources.
 - **Gender Ratio Analysis**: Pie chart showing the gender distribution of candidates.
-- **Offer Acceptance Ratio**: Display of the percentage of accepted offers.
+- **Offer Acceptance Ratio**: Display of the percentage of accepted offers using a gauge chart.
 - **Candidate Withdrawal Rate**: Gauge chart indicating the rate of candidate withdrawals.
 - **Responsive Design**: Ensures usability across different devices (desktops, tablets, mobile).

 ## Technologies Used

 - **ReactJS**: Front-end library for building user interfaces.
-- **Firebase**: Backend service for storing and fetching recruitment data.
+- **RandomUser API**: External API for fetching candidate data.
 - **Recharts**: Library for creating interactive charts.
-- **Material-UI**: CSS framework for responsive design and UI components.
+- **CSS Flexbox/Grid**: For responsive layout and styling.

 ## Setup and Installation